Our National Advisory Board

-George S. Leone is the Chair of the Board of Homecoming 250 Navy Marine Corps, and its Advisory Committee Chair.
+George S. Leone is the President and Chair of the Board of Homecoming 250 Navy Marine Corps, and Chair of its Advisory Committees.
 George previously served as a judge in the New Jersey Superior Court in Camden and in the New Jersey Appellate Division.
 Earlier, he was an Assistant United States Attorney in Camden, and Chief of the Appeals Division for the United States Attorney's Office for the District of New Jersey.
 The Attorney General of the United States presented George the Director's Award for helping to defend New Jersey's Megan's Law, and the John Marshall Award for helping to lower crack cocaine sentences.

 George previously served as a Philadelphia Assistant District Attorney, an associate at the Dechert law firm in Philadelphia, and as a law clerk for Judge James Hunter III, a Marine veteran of World War II, on the United States Court of Appeals for the Third Circuit in Camden.
 George is the son of a Navy veteran from World War II, was raised in South Jersey, and graduated from Harvard College and the University of Chicago Law School.

-Patrick F. Dailey is a member of the Homecoming 250 Board, and its Tun Tavern Task Force Chair.
-Pat is also the Chair of the Tun Tavern Legacy Foundation.
+Patrick F. Dailey is a member of the Homecoming 250 Board.
+Pat is also the founder of the The Tun Legacy Foundation.
 A Philadelphia native, he holds Bachelor’s degrees in Accounting and Business Management from Spring Garden College in Chestnut Hill, Philadelphia.
-Following college, he served as a Marine Officer with both the 3rd Marine Division and the 1st Marine Air Wing from 1981 to 1985 in Okinawa, where he learned Japanese and coordinated with the Japan Self Defense Force.
+Following college, he became a Marine 1st Lieutenant, serving with both the 3rd Marine Division and the 1st Marine Air Wing from 1981 to 1985 in Okinawa, where he learned Japanese and coordinated with the Japan Self Defense Force.
 After leaving active duty, he worked as a cost accountant in the construction industry for 10 years, and the pharmaceutical industry for 22 years.

 Pat and his wife built, own, and operate a successful 50-seat restaurant and adjoining retail store in the Philadelphia suburbs for the past 18 years that has been consistently rated one of the best places to eat on the Main Line according to The Philadelphia Inquirer, Zagat, and The Mainline Times.